fpigeonjr/frank-pigeon-blog/content/posts/2019-11-11-hakintosh-catalina-guide/index.md

 ![All my parts are finally in, time to get building!](parts.jpg)

+Hard to believe this build was from January 2014 and is still running great.

 - NZXT Tempest 210 case
 - GIGABYTE GA-Z87X-D3H motherboard
 - Intel Core i5-4670K Haswell 3.4GHz